Tax Planning Guide

 Review all potential R&D activities across your manufacturing operations, including product development, process improvements, and technology integration projects.

-Collect both technical and financial documentation to support your claim, as outlined in the previous section.
+Collect both technical and financial documentation to support your claim, including project records, test results, payroll data, and expense tracking.

-Determine which expenses qualify as QREs, including wages, supplies, and contract research expenses.
+Determine which expenses qualify as QREs, including wages, supplies, and contract research expenses directly related to qualifying activities.

 For federal R&D tax credits, you'll need to complete: